LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       The default value for ``mxiter`` is ``MXITER_DEFAULT`` :math:`=200`.

-.. c:function:: int KINSetNoInitSetup(void * kin_mem, booleantype noInitSetup)
+.. c:function:: int KINSetNoInitSetup(void * kin_mem, sunbooleantype noInitSetup)

    The function :c:func:`KINSetNoInitSetup` specifies whether an initial call to the preconditioner or Jacobian setup function should be made or not.